Computer Science Graduate Programs

 Application-Area Specializations: There are three specializations in areas that apply computer science: Business, Education, and Finance.
 Students take three courses in their area of specialization, for a total of 33 credit hours.
 Business and Finance courses are taken from the Stuart School of Business (SSB); Education courses are taken from the Department of Mathematics and Science Education (MSED).

 Graduate CS classes are offered during the day and evening, and both day-only and evening-only student schedules can be accommodated.
-Students can complete a general MCS or an MCS with technical specialization as distance students, through IIT Online: Classes can be taken entirely through on-demand Internet and live interactive TV, without ever visiting the IIT campus.
+Students can complete a general MCS or an MCS with technical specialization as distance students, through IIT Online: Classes can be taken entirely through on-demand Internet, without ever visiting the IIT campus.
 (Business, Education, and Finance courses are not currently offered through IIT Online, so these specializations cannot be completed by distance students.)

 In general, for admission into an MCS program, prospective students need a bachelor's degree (not necessarily in computer science) and are required to submit a transcript and possibly GRE and TOEFL scores.
 For more information about this program, contact Dr. Jim Sasaki.